Mxrsmello/VideoGameDB/README.md

 ## Technologies Used
 - **SQLite3**: A lightweight, self-contained SQL database engine that serves as the back-end database for this project.
-- **SQL**: SQL queries are used to insert, update, delete, and query information from the database, supporting comprehensive data manipulation and retrieval.
+- **Flask**: A Python micro-framework used to create the back-end logic and API endpoints.
+- **HTML/CSS**: Utilized for designing the front-end user interface, providing an interactive and visually appealing experience for users.

 ## Project Structure
 - **Database Tables**: